moderneinc/mass-run-example/README.md

-# Mass Ingest
+# Mass Run

-This example demonstrates how to use the [Moderne CLI](https://docs.moderne.io/user-documentation/moderne-cli/getting-started/cli-intro) to run a recipe on an organization (collection of repositories) using the Moderne platform.
+This example demonstrates how to use the [Moderne CLI](https://docs.moderne.io/user-documentation/moderne-cli/getting-started/cli-intro) to run recipes on all organizations (collection of repositories) using the Moderne platform.

-# TODO